meowmeow10/MindChart/replit.md

 ## Overview

 MindMapper is a browser-based interactive mind mapping application that allows users to create, organize, and visualize ideas through an intuitive drag-and-drop interface.
-The application features a clean landing page and a powerful mind mapping canvas with zoom, pan, and node management capabilities.
+The application features a clean landing page and a powerful mind mapping canvas with zoom, pan, node management, and connection editing capabilities.
 Users can save their work as XML files and reload them later.
+The application includes comprehensive debugging information and real-time feedback for all user interactions.

 ## System Architecture